The Weekend (SZA song): Live performances

 SZA first promoted "The Weekend" at the 2017 BET Awards on June 25, 2017, in front of a grassy backdrop that Billboard's Lindsey Havens noted for being reminiscent of the cover artwork of Ctrl.
 Before SZA started singing, the performance was interrupted by unexpected technical difficulties but her performance was immediately restarted.
 SZA also performed the song during the 2017 Day N Night Festival that took place from September 8 to 10, 2017, at the Angel Stadium in Anaheim, California.
 On December 9, 2017, SZA appeared on the 43rd season of Saturday Night Live as the second artist from her label following Kendrick Lamar—who had performed a week before—on the program.
 She was introduced by host James Franco and performed "The Weekend" backed by a full-female choir, using sultry flute, clarinet and a trumpet as instrumentation.
 The set included piles of flickering televisions and computer monitors, resembling the cover artwork of Ctrl.

 Entertainment Weekly's David Canfield called her performances "powerful" and said SZA brought a different vibe to her first presence at the night show combining her signature vocals with some "soothing, unique instrumental choices".
 Daniel Kreps of Rolling Stone applauded her vocal performance and praised the choir's presence during the performance and stating that the backing singers gave the rendition an "ethereal tone".
 Clash's editor Robin Murray expressed his enthusiasm by calling SZA's performance "emphatic" and "breathtaking".

+Elsewhere, SZA performed "The Weekend" during the SOS Tour (2023–2024).
+She has also included the song on the set list of her co-headlining Grand National Tour (2025) with Kendrick Lamar.